Looking down into the Crater of Vesuvius. Source: www.euro-t-guide.com

 Dead Cattle.
 Source: Eatatjoes

-Finally a study by Timothy P. Newfield outlines the background for the episodic livestock epidemics, which took place in early postclassical Europe (AD 400 – 1000).
+Finally, a study by Timothy P. Newfield outlines the background of the episodic livestock epidemics that took place in early postclassical Europe (AD 400 – 1000).
 It addresses both minor and major outbreaks of disease as well as events caused by anomalous climate and extreme weather.
 It is argued that climate via intermediary factors facilitated the spread of epizootics.
 A special case is the cattle plague of c.
-940, which is well-documented in both chronicles and historical writings of that time, while widespread famines and crop-failures also earned extensive reporting.
+940, which is well-documented in both chronicles and historical writings of that time.
+At the same time, widespread famines and crop failures also earned extensive reporting.
 Newfield couples these disasters with yet another double event of volcanic eruptions, which took place around AD 940.
-Again this precise coupling has been made available through the revaluation of the evidence of the ice-cores, thus circling the arguments presented in the first article in this very commendable collection of studies.
+Again, this precise coupling has been made available through the revaluation of the evidence of the ice cores, thus circling the arguments presented in the first article in this very commendable collection of studies.

 Be forewarned: this journal is not an easy read.
 Heavy on archaeological jargon, it may hinder some readers.
 However, it is really well worth the effort and historians and archaeologists should do well to look out for the next issue of the journal.